Use ShareFile with XenMobile

-This article contains instructions for how to configure storage zones controller 5.0
+This article provides instructions about how to configure storage zones controller 5.0.

-- Ensure that the server to run storage zones controller meets the system requirements.
+- Make sure that the server to run the storage zones controller meets the system requirements.
 For requirements, see System requirements.

 The requirements for storage zones for Citrix Files Data and for Restricted storage zones don’t apply to a XenMobile integration with storage zone connectors only.

 XenMobile doesn’t support Documentum connectors.

 - Run the scripts in the 32-bit (x86) version of PowerShell.

 Complete the following tasks, in the order presented, to install and set up storage zones controller.
 These steps are specific to XenMobile integration with storage zone connectors only.
 Some of these articles are in the storage zones controller documentation.

 You can use Citrix ADC as a DMZ proxy for storage zones controller.